Projects-Facisa/SilckStyleStore/README.md

-## ByteBlazeStore - Projeto de Comércio em Java 💼🛍️
+## ByteBlazeStore - Java Commerce Project 💼🛍️

-Projeto desenvolvido sob orientação do professor Armando Agra para a disciplina do módulo 2 - Programação Orientada a Objetos Básica em Java.
-ByteBlazeStore é um sistema de comércio que oferece as seguintes funcionalidades:
+Project developed under the guidance of Professor Armando Agra for the module 2 - Basic Object-Oriented Programming in Java.
+ByteBlazeStore is a commerce system that offers the following functionalities:

-# Funcionalidades 🚀
+# Features 🚀

-1 - Listar todos os produtos 📜
+1 - List all products 📜

-2 - Cadastrar um novo produto ➕
+2 - Register a new product ➕

-3 - Adicionar estoque de um produto 📦
+3 - Add stock to a product 📦

-4 - Remover um produto do comércio 🗑️
+4 - Remove a product from the commerce 🗑️

-5 - Vender algum produto existente 💲
+5 - Sell an existing product 💲

-6 - Sair do programa 🚪
+6 - Exit the program 🚪

-# Como Usar 📋
+# How to use 📋

-1 - Clone este repositório para o seu ambiente local.
+1 - Clone this repository to your local environment.

-2 - Abra o projeto em sua IDE Java preferida.
+2 - Open the project in your preferred Java IDE.

-3 - Compile e execute o programa.
+3 - Compile and run the program.

-4 - Siga as instruções no terminal para navegar pelas funcionalidades.
+4 - Follow the instructions in the terminal to navigate through the functionalities.